 Ellie was grateful to have been widely celebrated for his work and his vision during his lifetime, and he received countless awards and accolades.
 He was especially proud to have received the National Heritage Fellowship Award from the NEA in 1999, the Chaconia Medal from Trinidad in 2000, for being inducted into the Percussive Arts Society Hall of Fame in 2003, and for having his work showcased at the Smithsonian Institution.

+Dr. Ellie Mannette passed away peacefully at 10:50 am on Wednesday, August 29, 2018, in Morgantown, West Virginia.
+He was 90 years old.
+He is survived by a large and loving family, a tight-knit extended family of dedicated apprentices, and an incalculable number of people worldwide whose lives he touched.
 Ellie was well-loved worldwide.
 His infectious laugh was irrepressible.
 He loved to play music and write songs, and he dedicated many compositions to special people in his life.
 He enjoyed being around young people and inspiring them to embrace their passions as he did.
 His legacy will live on through the art form that he pioneered as well as through the students and musicians he inspired along his way.
 We are proud to have known him, we celebrate his life, we are heartbroken at his passing.
 Ellie was an extraordinary man.